 - Bus: Take a 2-hour Trailways bus from Port Authority in Manhattan.

-This small New York town is one of the easiest NYC day trips because it’s less than 90 minutes by train and has its own Metro-North station.
+This small New York town is one of the easiest NYC day trips because it’s maybe 75 minutes by train from Grand Central.
+And their train station is right in the downtown area!
 The perfect NYC getaway to the Hudson Valley.

-- Hiking – There are several hikes from Cold Spring such as: Breakneck Ridge, Bull Hill, Anthony’s Nose, Meadow Pine, and more.
+- Hiking: There are several hikes from Cold Spring such as: Breakneck Ridge, Bull Hill, Cornish Estate, and much more.

-- Downtown – The downtown area (pictured above) is full of shops and restaurants to choose from.
-If you want all the way down, you can stop by a beautiful open space facing the Hudson River where you can sit on one of the many benches over a scoop of local ice cream.
+- Downtown: The downtown area (pictured above) is full of shops and restaurants to choose from.
+If you walk all the way down to the river (through the underpass), you can stop by a beautiful open space facing the Hudson River, where you can sit on one of the many benches over a scoop of local ice cream.

 How to Get to Cold Spring

-- Train: Take the Metro-North just 8 stops from Grand Central!
+- Train: Take the Metro-North just a few stops from Grand Central!

 - Driving: A little over an hour driving from Manhattan.